There are a number of ways you can contribute to your superannuation account.

 Active members who are contributing at 6 per cent of salary can make additional after-tax contributions to their NTGPASS accumulation account.
 Contributions can be made as a lump sum or through regular payroll deductions.
 These contributions are known as non‑concessional contributions (refer to contribution caps).

-For further information on the rules regarding personal contributions and the payment methods available, please refer to the form below.
+For further information on the rules regarding personal contributions and the payment methods available, please contact your Payroll team or your accumulation fund.

 Concessional Contribution Caps

 Concessional superannuation contributions such as salary sacrifice or employer contributions are made from pre‑tax salary.
 Concessional contributions are taxed at the concessional rate of 15 per cent on receipt into the superannuation fund.

 Amounts up to the caps are concessionally taxed at 15 per cent.
 From 1 July 2012, people with incomes over $300 000 will have the tax on concessional contributions increased from 15 per cent to 30 per cent.

 Since 1 July 2013, contributions exceeding the concessional contribution cap will only be taxed at a person's marginal tax rate plus interest charge.